 Plaza Gerardo Barrios

-Plaza Gerardo Barrios or Gerardo Barrios Square is located in the downtown historic district of San Salvador.
-This plaza is dedicated to president Gerardo Barrios, one of the most recognizable military figures in the country.
+Plaza Gerardo Barrios or Gerardo Barrios Square is dedicated to president Gerardo Barrios, one of the most recognizable military figures in the country.

-The plaza is a landmark of the Salvadoran capital as it is surrounded by symbolic buildings such as the National Palace and the Metropolitan Cathedral.
-Furthermore, it has been the scene of various historical moments, such as:
+The plaza is a landmark of the Salvadoran capital; it is surrounded by symbolic buildings such as the National Palace and the Metropolitan Cathedral.

-- The riots during the funeral of Archbishop Oscar Romero in March 1980 who was murdered six days earlier during a mass by a sniper.
+Also, the March 1980 riots during the funeral of Archbishop Oscar Romero happened at this plaza.
+Saint Romero was murdered six days earlier during a mass by a sniper.

-- And in June 2019, the ceremony transferring power to newly elected president Nayib Bukele.
+Lastly, in June 2019, the ceremony that transferred power to newly elected president Nayib Bukele happened here.

 Every year, the plaza is home to many different activities of public interest.